Lutheran Church of China: Fourth General Assembly (1931)

-The assembly was convened in Qingdao, Shandong on June 21–28, 1931.
-Among the important resolutions passed during this assembly was the establishment of a 1:1 quota for Chinese and non-Chinese representatives from each Synod to the National Council and the establishment of the Qingdao Lutheran Bible School for Women.
+The assembly was convened in Qingdao, Shandong, on June 21–28, 1931.
+Among the important resolutions passed during this assembly was the establishment of a 1:1 quota for Chinese and non-Chinese representatives from each synod to the national council and the establishment of the Qingdao Lutheran Bible School for Women.

 Fifth General Assembly (1934)

-The assembly was convened in the YMCA, Shanghai on June 10–15, 1934.
+The assembly was convened in the YMCA in Shanghai on June 10–15, 1934.
 Regulations and principles were drafted and approved regarding the invitation of non Lutheran revivalists.
-This was in view of the growing revivalist movement in China marked by the ministries of individuals like John Sung, Wang Mingdao and others which had affected many Lutheran churches; both positively and negatively.
+This was in view of the growing revivalist movement in China marked by the ministries of individuals like John Sung, Wang Mingdao, and others that had affected many Lutheran churches both positively and negatively.

 Sixth General Assembly (1937)

 This was the last pre-war assembly to be convened, and it was held on June 13–18, 1937, in Loyang, Henan.
-Far-reaching plans were made, including the release of a statement on social issues from a Lutheran perspective, the establishing of a Youth Committee and the expansion of theological training and literature work.
+Far-reaching plans were made, including the release of a statement on social issues from a Lutheran perspective, the establishing of a Youth Committee, and the expansion of theological training and literature work.
 Also notable was the decision made to excommunicate members who participated in the practice of concubinage and polygyny.

 Seventh General Assembly (1946)

-The assembly was originally scheduled to be held in Guangzhou, Guangdong in 1940 but had to be postponed due to the Sino-Japanese War.
-It was finally held on October 21–25, 1946 in the Lutheran Theological Seminary at Shekou.
-According to an incomplete survey, church membership increased by 62% from the reported membership of 47,473 in the last assembly to 76,953 right after the war.
+The assembly was originally scheduled to be held in Guangzhou, Guangdong, in 1940 but had to be postponed due to the Sino-Japanese War.
+It was finally held on October 21–25, 1946, in the Lutheran Theological Seminary at Shekou.
+According to an incomplete survey, church membership increased by 62% from the reported membership of 47,473 in the last assembly to 76,953 immediately after the war.

-Several important resolutions were also passed including a decision to apply for membership in the newly formed Lutheran World Federation (LWF) and to send a delegation to the First Assembly of the LWF to be held in Lund, Sweden in 1947 and to invite the Lutheran Church–Missouri Synod related Evangelical Lutheran Mission for China to join the Lutheran Board of Publications.
+Several important resolutions were also passed including a decision to apply for membership in the newly formed Lutheran World Federation (LWF) and to send a delegation to the First Assembly of the LWF to be held in Lund, Sweden, in 1947, and to invite the Lutheran Church–Missouri Synod related Evangelical Lutheran Mission for China to join the Lutheran Board of Publications.

-The following synods were also accepted to the LCC :
+The following synods were also accepted to the LCC: